The history of Shorinji Kempo

 In the beginning, Kaiso, or 'founder' as he came to be called, taught students in a training hall in his home.
 Each student would be taught the techniques individually and along with the self defense lessons, he imparted his views on life, the world and the importance of a person's character.
 Over time, more and more students came to the little training hall to learn this new art.
 Recognizing that the only way to expand and reach out to more people was through offering a bigger space to train, in 1965 he established the Shorinji Kempo Hombu (headquarters) dojo.

 Over the years, even more students joined Shorinji Kempo and eventually the discipline even began spreading overseas.
 As of 2007, Shorinji Kempo is practiced in 33 countries worldwide.
 To maintain Kaiso's legacy and to administer the many new branches operating around the world, the International Shorinji Kempo Federation was established in 1972, which eventually evolved into the World Shorinji Kempo Organization (WSKO) of today.

 Kaiso dedicated the rest of his life to nurturing and expanding Shorinji Kempo, giving lectures and travelling around the country to visit the dojos in person.
 On May 12 1980 Kaiso died of heart disease.
-Since then, his daughter Yuuki So (also known as Doshin So II) has continued his work as the head of the Shorinji Kempo movement.
+After his passing, his daughter Yuuki So (also known as Doshin So II) continued his work as the head of the Shorinji Kempo movement.
+In January 2020, the third generation of the family, Kouma So, became the president of WSKO.
 Today, there are about 1.5 million kenshi in 33 countries.